 Kathmandu, the capital of Nepal is an intriguing place – an ancient city wrapped in a lot of mythology, where Hinduism and Buddhism co-exist like siblings from an inter-religion marriage.
 It is a place ruled primarily by the people of the country.
 They managed to keep all the colonial forces away from them.
 Hence, kept the outside influences on their culture to a bare minimum.
 Landlocked between China and India – they are like a buffer zone who have influences from both.
 And have trade and pilgrim routes going through them.
-The world is not aware much about the history and evolution of the city, so I thought this must be a good book to peep into it.
+The world is not aware much of the history and evolution of the city, so I thought this must be a good book to peep into it.

 There are three parallel narratives that run through the book.
 The author’s journey along with the city as he lands here almost on a whim.
 And then continues to live there as a journalist.
 The second one is his digging into the history of the city through literary records and going back to the records of the earlier visitors.
 The third one comes from his professional journalism as he meets different people and covers various socio-political events in Kathmandu.
 These narratives mix and match in the chapters that seem more random than they are.